Oven Baked Chicken Thighs

 - In a large bowl, season chicken thighs with salt and pepper.
 Then set aside.

-Pour the sauce mixture over the chicken, or optionally you can marinate the chicken for 30 minutes up to 8 hours in the fridge.
+- Pour the sauce mixture over the chicken, or optionally marinate the chicken for 30 minutes up to 8 hours in the fridge.

 - Bake for 35-40 minutes until the internal temperature reaches 165°F.

-Serve over rice, pasta, or potatoes with vegetables.
+- Serve over rice, pasta, or potatoes with vegetables.
 Garnish with minced parsley and/or a sprinkle of paprika if desired.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.